pnplusplus/OSDMenu/README.md

 27. `cdrom_disable_gameid` — disables or enables visual Game ID
 28. `cdrom_use_dkwdrv` — enables or disables launching DKWDRV for PS1 discs
 29. `path_LAUNCHER_ELF` — custom path to launcher.elf.
 The path MUST be on the memory card
+30. `path_DKWDRV_ELF` — custom path to DKWDRV.ELF.
+The path MUST be on the memory card

 ## Credits